Sakib678/OWASP-Top-10-Tryhackme-Writeups/Server Side Request Forgery/writeup.md

 ### Summary:

 This challenge demonstrates how a harmless parameter being exposed can lead to a serious SSRF vulnerability.
+By manipulating this parameter, I was able to make the server send a request to my own machine, where I captured an API key.
+Using URL encoding, I was able to access the internal admin area.
+This highlights the importance of validating input.